 The car breaks down, your beloved pet gets sick or you have to travel overseas for a family emergency.
 Events like this will wreak havoc with your savings and have the potential to throw your budget and financial goals out the window.

 The best way to ensure you get through these times is to prepare.
-In addition to your savings that are locked away for future goals you also need some ‘buffer’ funds.
+In addition to your savings that are locked away for future goals you also need some ‘buffer’ funds for emergency expenses.
 Again, it would be best to have these automatically debited from your account on payday and they can be stored in a high interest savings account.

 Do your homework

 Spend some time researching interest rates on a range of savings accounts.
-If you have a high-interest bearing account set up to put regular savings into, your nest egg will grow faster.
+If you have a high-interest bearing account set up to put regular savings into, that pays compound interest, your nest egg will grow faster.

 And if you’re buying a property for the first time, saving with a credit union might mean you’ll get that dream home sooner as those who qualify can receive a home loan with little deposit required.